RodrigoSdeCarvalho/lia/lia-src/docs/usage.md

 ## `init` Command

-**Description**: Sets up LIA by initializing the database and necessary configurations.
+**Description**: Sets up LiA by initializing the database and necessary configurations.

 ### Usage